 Now, let’s see how we would use the Fibonacci retracement tool during a downtrend.
 Below is a 4-hour chart of EUR/USD.

-The expectation for a downtrend is that if price retraces from this low, it will encounter resistance at one of the Fibonacci levels because traders will be ready with sell orders there.
+The expectation for a downtrend is that if price retraces from this low, it could possibly encounter resistance at one of the Fibonacci levels because traders who want to play the downtrend at better prices may be ready with sell orders there.

 Let’s take a look at what happened next.

 The market did try to rally, stalled below the 38.2% level for a bit before testing the 50.0% level.
 If you had some orders either at the 38.2% or 50.0% levels, you would’ve made some mad pips on that trade.

 In these two examples, we see that price found some temporary forex support or resistance at Fibonacci retracement levels.
 Because of all the people who use the Fibonacci tool, those levels become self-fulfilling support and resistance levels.

 One thing you should take note of is that price won’t always bounce from these levels.
 They should be looked at as areas of interest, or as Cyclopip likes to call them, “KILL ZONES!”
 We’ll teach you more about that later on.